-While Pakistan cannot compete with India in the shopping handicraft stakes, there is a refreshing lack of hassle.
-Special purchases include carved wooden tables, trays, screens, silver trinkets, pottery, camel-skin lamps, bamboo decorations, woodwork, brassware, cane items, glass bangles, gold ornaments, hand-embroidered shawls, rugs and carpets, silk, cashmere shawls and saleem shahi shoes with upturned toes.
+In Pakistan the major towns have craft centres where handicrafts from different regions are sold.
+Special purchases include carved wooden tables, trays, onyx ware, silver trinkets, pottery, camel-skin lamps, woodwork, brassware, glass bangles, gold ornaments, hand-embroidered shawls, rugs and carpets, silk, cashmere shawls and saleem shahi slippers with upturned toes.

-Large, air-conditioned shopping malls with food courts and designer shops, catering to the young, aspirational and wealthy are beginning to pop up all across the country, especially in Karachi.
+Air-conditioned shopping malls with food courts and shops are popping up all across the country, especially in Karachi.
 Malls can be a great way to beat the heat and offer a wide-range of international cuisine.
 Popular malls in Karachi include The Forum, Park Towers and Dolmen Mall.
 In Lahore, for a modern experience, try the Pace shopping centre.